 Indian National Army

-Lakshmi attended the wounded prisoners of war, many of whom were interested in forming an Indian liberation army and young Lakshmi was drawn to the freedom struggle to liberate India from the British rule.
+Lakshmi attended the wounded prisoners of war, many of whom interested in forming an Indian liberation army and young Lakshmi got drawn to the freedom struggle to liberate India from the British rule.

 At this time in Singapore, there were many nationalist Indians like N. Raghavan, K. P. Kesava Menon, S. C. Guha, and others, who formed a Council of Action.
-The aim of their Indian National Army (INA) or Azad Hind Fauj was to liberate India from the British occupation with Japanese assistance.
+The aim of their Indian National Army (INA) or Azad Hind Fauj was to liberate India from the British occupation with the help of the Japanese.
 Initially composed of Indian prisoners of war captured by Japan in the Malayan campaign and at Singapore, it later drew volunteers from Indian expatriate population in Malaya and Burma.
-However the INA received no firm commitments or approval from the occupying Japanese forces regarding their participation in the war.
+However the INA received no firm commitments or approval from the occupying Japanese forces about their participation in the war.
 At this juncture the arrival of Netaji Subhash Chandra Bose in Singapore on July 2, 1943 ended this moratorium.

 In the next few days, at all his public meetings, “Netaji” spoke of his determination to raise a women’s regiment which would “fight for Indian Independence and make it complete”.
 Lakshmi met Netaji in Singapore and had a five-hour interview that resulted in a mandate to set up a women’s regiment, “the Rani of Jhansi regiment. ” There was a huge response from young women to join this all-women brigade and Dr. Lakshmi Swaminathan became Captain Lakshmi, a name and identity that stayed with her for life.

 In December 1944, the march to Burma began.
-In March 1945, just before the entry of their armies into Imphal, the decision to retreat was taken by the INA leadership,.
-In May 1945, Captain Lakshmi was arrested by the British army.
-She remained under house arrest in the jungles of Burma until March 1946 and was sent to India.
+In March 1945, just before the entry of their armies into Imphal, the INA leadership took the decision to retreat.
+In May 1945, the British army arrested Lakshmi.
+She remained under house arrest in the jungles of Burma until March 1946.
 She arrived in India amidst the popular hatred of colonial rule, intensified by the INA trials in Delhi.